Into the dark: Traveling the world as a night photographer

 Ah, what fun, albeit a pretty cold night in Bridgeport, Calif., in the Eastern Sierra.
 These natural hot springs are open 24/7.
 To create the illumination, I held my shutter open for several minutes while I walked into the frame and in three different places dipped a flashlight into the warm water to light it up.
 Water, toasty warm – outside air, below freezing!
 But adding light in just the right places can make a photo so fascinating!

 From an urban jungle with hurry-hurry people and cars, to redwood forests filled with mystery and deep silence, to mountains and seasides with unending views of stars, the night and its blackness offer hope and peace.
 You have not experienced a place until you have seen its depths of darkness.
+Learning not to fear the darkness and refraining from immediately turning on a smartphone flashlight if darkness looms is a must when experimenting with photography at night.
+Your night vision needs up to 45 minutes to fully adapt to darkness and to allow you to see like a cat slinking through the shadows.
+Keep the lights out – and that includes lights of all colors such as red or green — and let yourself become aware of the details around you

 Moai Easter Island Night Photography

 Traveling to Rapa Nui (better known to westerners as Easter Island), I had the beautiful and somewhat rare experience of being in the national parks and near the moai in the night for photography.
 Here, I listened to the Tongariki lineup of monolithic structures as the Milky Way danced overhead.
-What a beautiful place to get close to a true wonder of this great planet.
+What a beautiful place to get close to a true cultural wonder of this great planet.

 As a night photographer, discovering what can be pulled from the black after most people have put away their cameras and called it a day is always a creative challenge.
 Traveling with a friend through Death Valley not long ago, we found it odd that a place that offers true solace and beauty at night is mostly emptied of travelers by then, all of whom retreat to the light in restaurants and hotel rooms.

-Death Valley Travel Photo At Night
+Death Valley Dunes Night Travel Photography

 Yes, these dunes in Death Valley are in fact worth staying up for.
 Forget escaping the dark for your hotel room or a restaurant: LIVE the dark skies in Death Valley National Park when traveling through it.

-The night is precisely when the moonlight can create enthralling patterns of light and darkness on the dunes in Death Valley, and a ghost town can get extra spooky as you photograph the Milky Way overhead or add your own light painting and illumination under the stars.
+Night is precisely when the moonlight can create enthralling patterns of light and darkness on the dunes in Death Valley, and a ghost town can get extra spooky as you photograph the Milky Way overhead or add your own light painting and illumination under the stars.

 Nelson Ghost Town Motel Sign At Night

 Painting with lights for night photography does add depth and perspective.
 Here, again, at Nelson Ghost Town in Nevada, I opened the shutter, picked my way carefully through the cacti back to the church structure, flicked on its light for a few seconds, turned it off, walked to the sign, “painted” it with my flashlight for a few seconds, then returned to the car, where I flashed a light around the inside.
 Lastly, I put a quick spotlight on both headlights.
 Then I returned to my camera and closed the shutter.
 All that without getting attacked by a cactus in the dark!
+Notice that you never see me: Wait, what?!?!
+If you keep moving while in front of an open lens during long exposures, the camera won’t have enough time to perceive your presence and embed it into the scene.
+Also, wearing black clothing and non-reflective shoes helps turn you into a non-existent being in a photo, your own Casper the Friendly Ghost.
+You end up with more opportunities for creativity in travel photography – and the transformation into being a ghost feels like such a cool trick.

 Sometimes I just opt for the peace of the moment, letting my camera play its magic that I have programmed it to do, allowing the solitude of the night to envelop my soul.
 Other times, I become enthralled with the movement on the street and the patterns of cars and streetlights.
 Sometimes, too, I can get a little crazy, playing with lights in what some might dub strange settings.